 Each member can nominate one Director to serve on the Board of the UKBF.
 There is also an independent Chair and two independent Directors.
 The current Board is as follows:

-- Abby Laybourne - Independent (Senior Independent Director, Finance Committee Chair and Equality Champion)
+Abby Laybourne - Independent (Senior Independent Director and Finance Committee Chair)

 The Board is committed to Equality and has achieved the Foundation and Preliminary Levels of the Equality Standard.
 The Equality Policy can be downloaded on the Resources page